wintersys-projects/adt-build-machine-scripts.orig/README.md

 #### BUILD METHODS OVERVIEW

 There are two types of build method you can employ to get a functioning application.
 These is the hardcore build (only use once you are more experienced with this tool), and the expedited build method.
-To use the expedited build method you basically have to configure a template with your sane custom varibles and then run the **ExpeditedAgileDeploymenToolkit.sh** script.
-To use the hardcore build method you need to generate a userdata script on your laptop using the helperscripts of this repository and then paste your full userdata script into the cloud-init area of a newly provisioned VPS server with your chosen cloudhost provider.
-There might be situations in which you want to use the hardcore build method and there might be situations when you want to use the expedited build method.
-In truth it is expected that most of the time you will want to use the expedited build method.

 In both cases you need to have a thorough understanding of the specification which you can reference [here](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/specification.md) of course.

-For an overview of the core steps involoved in an expedited or hardocore build, please look [here](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/doco/AgileToolkitDeployment/BuildStrategiesOverview.md))
+For an overview of the steps involoved in an expedited or hardocore build, please look [here](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/doco/AgileToolkitDeployment/BuildStrategiesOverview.md))

 -----